Conference Logo ProgramMaster Logo

 Symposium Stuff Your Students Should Know: Reflections on How We Do—and Don't—Train Our Students

-Sponsorship
+Sponsorship Not Applicable

-Organizer(s) Benjamin A. Begley, University Of Florida
+Organizer(s) Benjamin A. Begley, University of Florida

-Megan E. Hurley, University Of Florida
+Megan E. Hurley, University of Florida

-Yonguk Lee, University Of Florida
+Yonguk Lee, University of Florida

-Tianchen Wei, University Of Florida
+Tianchen Wei, University of Florida

-Nathan Fripp, University Of Florida
+Nathan Fripp, University of Florida

-Xiaoyu Guan, University Of Florida
+Xiaoyu Guan, University of Florida

-Mary Elizabeth Sevart, University of Florida
+Mary Elizabeth Meyer, University of Florida

 Jack Mayer, University of Florida

-Mitchell L. Mika, University Of Florida
+Mitchell L. Mika, University of Florida

-Ashley Foster, University Of Florida
+Ashley Foster, University of Florida

-Andre Archer, University Of Florida
+Andre Archer, University of Florida

 Scope Regardless of where a materials career will eventually lead—academia, national labs, industry, or funding and regulatory agencies—everyone starts their career as a student.
 Learning experiences can be varied: despite mentors' best intentions, students often graduate without some of the key skills, knowledge, or perspectives that they need to thrive in the next stage of their careers.
 This symposium is intended to serve as a forum to reflect on the formal and informal ways we train students in materials science & engineering—both the successes and where those efforts fall short.